Flossie (cat): Guinness World Records

 Just before Flossie's 27th birthday, Guinness World Records officially recognized her as the oldest living cat, becoming an official world-record title holder.
 Despite Flossie's advanced age, she remains active and often will wake up early for breakfast, before napping and playing for most of the day.
-Flossie is the seventh oldest verified cat to have ever lived, behind Creme Puff, who lived to the age of 38 years, as well as Puss, Ma, Granpa Rexs Allen, Kitty, and Scooter.
+Flossie is the sixth oldest verified cat to have ever lived, behind Creme Puff, who lived to the age of 38 years, as well as Puss, Ma, Grandpa Rexs Allen and Kitty.
 Other cats have been claimed to have been older, but were not verified.